4dn-dcic/hic2cool/README.md

 ```

 ## Changelog:
+### 0.3.3
+Removed rounding fix.
+For now, allow py2 and py3 weights to have different number of significant figures (they're very close).
 ### 0.3.2
 Changed output file structure for single resolution file.
 Resolved an issue where rounding for weights was different between python 2 and 3.
 ### 0.3.1